ipsoftcogsre/GoRTP/README.md

 This is a pure RTP / RTCP stack and it does not contain any media processing, for example generating or packing the payload for audio or video codecs.

-The directory `src/net/rtpmain` contains an example Go program that performs a RTP some tests on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
+The file `rtpmain.go` contains an example Go program that performs a RTP some tests on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
 Parts of this program are used in the package documentation.